typelevel/cats-tagless/README.md

 #### For documentation/FAQ/guides, go to [typelevel.github.io/cats-tagless](https://typelevel.github.io/cats-tagless).

 ### Community
 Any contribution is more than welcome.
-Also feel free to report bugs, request features using github issues or gitter.
+Also feel free to report bugs, request features using GitHub issues or gitter.

-Discussion around Cats-tagless is encouraged in the [Gitter channel](https://gitter.im/typelevel/cats-tagless) as well as on Github issue and PR pages.
+Discussion around Cats-tagless is encouraged in the [Gitter channel](https://gitter.im/typelevel/cats-tagless) as well as on GitHub issue and PR pages.

 We adopted the
 [Scala Code of Conduct](https://www.scala-lang.org/conduct/).
-People are expected to follow it when discussing Cats-tagless on the Github page, Gitter channel, or other venues.
+People are expected to follow it when discussing Cats-tagless on the GitHub page, Gitter channel, or other venues.

 ### Maintainers